-Note that ZAP and Jenkins requires Java 8 or higher in order to run.
+Note that ZAP and Jenkins require Java 8 or higher in order to run.

 OWASP ZAP Docker Image

-With OWASP ZAP you can perform manual security scan using the ZAP UI.
-In our previous blog post we explained the process of security scan of web applications with the ZAP UI.
-The steps for security scanning of APIs is similar as web application scan.
+With OWASP ZAP you can perform manual security scans using the ZAP UI.
+In our previous blog post, we explained the process of security scan of web applications with the ZAP UI.
+The steps for security scanning of APIs are similar to web application scans.
 Check our blog post Introduction to Security Testing with OWAS ZAP to find out more.

-In this blog post, we will explain the steps of automated approach on security testing using Docker image with the OWASP ZAP tool preinstalled and integration with Jenkins.
+In this blog post, we will explain the steps of an automated approach to security testing using Docker image with the OWASP ZAP tool preinstalled and integration with Jenkins.